leigh-jewell/cmx-anonymiser/README.md

 # cmx-anonymiser
 ---
-A Cisco CMX polls Cisco Wireless LAN Controllers for metrics on wireless clients that are heard by wireless Access Points (APs).
-Some of this information such as RSSI and bytes sent/received can be interesting to use for wireless performance metrics.
-This program uses the very versatile CMX API to pull client and AP data, anonymise any personal information such as mac-address and store the results in csv files for later processing.
+This program uses an API to pull wireless client and Access Point (AP) data from a Cisco CMX appliance.
+The Cisco CMX polls Cisco Wireless LAN Controllers for metrics on wireless clients that are heard by wireless Access Points (APs).
+Information such as RSSI and bytes sent/received can be interesting to use for wireless performance metrics on your network.

+As some of the data contains personal information such as username, ip address and mac-address the program anonymises any personal information using a one-way SHA256 hash.
+This allows for the data to be tokenised but anonymous to ensure privacy is maintained.
+The results are stored in csv files for later processing.

+A

 ## Getting started
 ---